Pola X: Plot

-Pierre scribbles away in a daze punctuated by learning of his mother's death (apparently a suicide) while trying to find his whereabouts.
-In the winter Lucie, suffering from a recurring fever, finds Pierre at the warehouse and demands to stay there under a false identity to 'protect' Isabelle from the truth of his abandonment of her, accepting Pierre's disappearance and relationship with Isabelle out of love for him.
-Pierre similarly keeps the nature of his ties to Isabelle from Lucie.
-Isabelle feels inadequate and desperately tries to ingratiate herself with the two, offering to take care of Lucie during her periods of sickness.
-Desperate to raise funds, Pierre makes an appearance on television to reveal his true identity but finds some in the television audience disbelieving him and others hostile because of his disconnection to his debut novel.
+Broke, Pierre tries to write his second novel, punctuated by learning of his mother's death while riding his father's motorcycle.
+Against the wishes of Thibault, Lucie finds Pierre at the warehouse and demands to stay there without revealing her past relationship to Pierre to Isabelle.
+Although she suffers from a fever and the harshness of their life in the cold warehouse, she accepts Pierre's disappearance and relationship with Isabelle and does not ask any questions.
+Isabelle offers to take care of Lucie during her periods of sickness, but both women suffer in silence.
+At the urging of his publisher and desperate to raise funds, Pierre makes an appearance on television to reveal his true identity but finds some in the television audience disbelieving him and others hostile because of his disconnection to his debut novel.

 Pierre's long days of writing continue through the winter; at one point he dreams of him and Isabelle copulating and then drowning in a river of blood.
 During a walk by the Seine, the trio happen upon an autobiography of Pierre's father: he is alarmed when Isabelle seems not to recognise the man on the cover, supposedly their father whom Isabelle said she had met once.
-Despairing over the doubt in her she fears she has instilled in Pierre, Isabelle attempts suicide and goes to hospital where a vengeful Thibault reveals Lucie's true identity to her.
+Despairing over her self-doubt which she fears she has instilled in Pierre, Isabelle attempts suicide and goes to a hospital where a vengeful Thibault reveals Lucie's true identity to her.

-Pierre is brutally rejected by his publisher after submitting his manuscript anonymously, and Isabelle confronts him over his deception of her.
-Pierre despairs on seeing Lucie debasing herself by living in the squat and at the ruination of his plans; he accepts an invitation from Thibault to fight and steals two handguns from the cult to confront his cousin in central Paris, where Pierre immediately shoots Thibault in the head and is arrested.
-In despair at losing Pierre, Isabelle insists to him that she was always telling the truth and throws herself in front of a vehicle as he is driven to jail.
+After Pierre finally receives a letter from his publisher with a brutal rejection of his anonymous submission of the first three chapters of his second novel, Isabelle confronts him over his deception.
+She tells him Thibault wants to meet him and warns him not to go, but he steals two handguns and a van and confronts Thibault on the street.
+Thibault immediately punches him and stands over Pierre mocking him, but Pierre pulls out the two pistols and forces Thibault to open his mouth.
+He then shoots Thibault and is tackled by several bystanders.
+Isabelle and Lucie arrive to find police interrogating Pierre, but he says nothing, and they put him in a police van.
+In despair at losing Pierre, Isabelle insists to him that she was always telling the truth and throws herself in front of an oncoming van as he sits in custody.